-In managing breaches of the Code of Conduct, the University will observe the principles of natural justice.
+In managing breaches, Residential Life Staff including the Deputy Principal and Principal will observe the principles of natural justice.
 Formal rules of evidence do not apply and in any investigation the standard of evidence is the balance of probabilities.
 Some elements of the process of managing breaches of the Code of Conduct may have similarities with the legal system, however, it is predominantly educative and administrative in nature.